-The Company classified its financial instruments as follows: cash is classified as fair value through profit or loss, receivables as loans and receivables, trade and other payables, and amounts due to related parties are classified as other financial liabilities and are measured at amortized cost.
+The Company classified its financial instruments as follows: cash is classified as fair value through profit or loss, receivables as subsequently measured at amortized cost, trade and other payables, and amounts due to related parties are classified as subsequently measured at amortized cost financial liabilities.
 Information on certain types of financial instruments is included elsewhere in these financial statements as follows: receivables (Note 5); trade and other payables (Note 6); and amounts due to related parties (Note 7).